rubyqzhao/jaqb-attendance-app/README.md

 The apk file for the sprint 5 increment can be downloaded from [here](./deliverables/).
 Download the JAQB_S5.apk by right click and save link as and run in an android device.
 [Link](https://youtu.be/18cp0zY7Jko) to youtube video.

+#### Sprint 6: 04/11/2020 - 04/25/2020

+The team delivered the increment for sprint 6 of the project as an android application.
+Some of the features delivered are showing graphs and charts to view the attendance history.
+The details of the features implemented by the team can be found [here](https://docs.google.com/document/d/1AScjAHSFp7BSkPucqlTWBzPWHWCJLbAb6dFQApk1Z_c/edit?usp=sharing)

+There are two files added for the sprint 6 deliverable.
+One (JAQB_S6_Email_Verification.apk) includes the email verification when the users register for the app.
+Since there are many users already added in our app.
+So for testing purposes, we have an apk (JAQB_S6_Without_Email_Verification.apk) which does not require user to verify their email id.

+The apk file for the sprint 6 increment can be downloaded from [here](./deliverables/).
+Download the apk by right click and save link as and run in an android device.
+[Link](https://www.youtube.com/watch?v=YC8VPXonTmk) to youtube video.

 ## Installation: Android App

 1. Open the project in Android Studio